Top Oz Tours offers a great range of London tours and experiences. You can browse the options here.

 You can see some top West End shows at discounted prices by lining up at the official TKTS booth in Leicester Square, but you should also check out the independent theatres — where you can pick up a ticket for as little as $10.
 Cheap doesn’t mean low quality though, and you can enjoy gems like La Boheme and Fawlty Towers in quirky, out-of-the-way theatres with plenty of character.

-Free Tours by Foot offers a free walking tour of Royal Westminster, which provides a great introduction to the lie of the land around Buckingham Palace, the Mall, the parliamentary Palace of Westminster, and Downing Street.
+Speaking of a ride on Shanks’s pony — Free Tours by Foot offers a free walking tour of Royal Westminster, which provides a great introduction to the lie of the land around Buckingham Palace, the Mall, the parliamentary Palace of Westminster, and Downing Street.
 The tour departs from Green Park tube station two or three mornings a week, and there really is no catch.
 Do spread the love though, and tip your guide what you think the tour was worth.

 Browse our range of London tours and experiences here.